StackStorm/st2/docs/source/install/all_in_one.rst

 ---------------------------

 .. figure:: /_static/images/st2installer_step_2.png

 In this step, you will be setting up the Administrator account for you, and the administrative account for StackStorm.
 In the upper section, you will be asked to enter a new password.
 This password will be used with the account **admin**, created on the box with `sudo` privileges.
 In the lower section, you will setup the account that StackStorm will use to log into remote servers via SSH, and execute commands.
-Make note of the generated SSH keypair if you choose that option, and distribute this key to your servers.
+Make note of the generated SSH key pair if you choose that option, and distribute this key to your servers.

 #.
 Enter a new password, containing at least 8 characters, with at least one digit and at least one letter.
 #.
 Confirm the new password in the box below.